 And that’s a shame.
 Because it’s highly likely your website’s main goal isn’t to pay Google for click-throughs or even increase its search rankings, but to persuade or inform your customers, staff, investors and others.
 Increase sales, add subscribers, boost your corporate presence, attract the right employees… SEO keywords might bring people to your site, but what makes them stick around to do the things you want them to do?

-I’ve heard mention of ‘carewords’ a few times, but it’s not a buzzword often heard in the presence of SEO specialists (or on their site).
+I’ve heard mention of ‘carewords’ a few times, but it’s not a buzzword often heard (or seen) in the presence of SEO specialists (or on their site).
 As a full-service Internet marketing company, trw has the knowledge, experience, and professional staff you need to see real results on your site.
 Yet these are the words your customers care about, the words that help them perform tasks on your site – or even simply confirm they’re in the right place when they land there.

 Carewords are quite different to keywords.
 Your reader may search for ‘postgraduate communication courses Sydney’ but when they get to that university website they’re looking for phrases like ‘recognised qualifications’ or ‘lecturers with industry expertise’.

 Imagine you’re thinking about buying a new car.
 Do you search for ‘low fuel consumption’ or ‘reliable warranty’?
 It’s more likely you search for a specific brand and dealers near your home or work.
 But when you get to that website, you want to know exactly what’s on offer.
 Test drive hours, special deals, customer service and any extras.
 What makes that dealer stand out on a street full of car yards?